Start a club. Become a leader.

 - Once a club/organization-specific constitution is submitted, Student Engagement will review it and ask you to make changes as necessary.

-Once you’ve submitted your constitution to SIL and they’ve approved it, you can register your club here.
+Once you’ve submitted your constitution to Student Engagement and they’ve approved it, you can register your club here.
 This form is also found under the “Documents and Forms” link.

 Congratulations!
 You have officially created a club!
 Here’s a few other logistics you need to complete:

-- Create an email account for your club.
+- Create an google group account for your club.
 The form can be found here.

-- Email email@example.com to schedule a club training with the Clubs and Orgs Interns.
+- Schedule a club training with the Clubs and Orgs Interns. (available on step 5)

 - We send out a biweekly newsletter to all the clubs and organizations on campus.
 If you would like your events featured there, as well as on our Facebook page, email us and we will write a blurb for you!